 TetraColor® (link to check the price) provides a sufficient amount of carotenoid pigments for the shrimp.
 Multiple studies reported an increase in Red Cherry shrimp body coloration with the inclusion of increasing amounts of carotenoids in shrimps’ diet.
 For example, the highest pigmentation tested was 200 mg/kg, whereas the carotenoid content of the commercial food used in this contribution was 382 mg/kg.

-Hikari Shrimp Cuisine, Hikari Micro Wafers, and Hikari Tropical Crab Cuisine (link to check the price on Amazon) naturally offer higher levels of color enhancers, which help develop a true coloration.
+Hikari Shrimp Cuisine, Hikari Micro Wafers, and Hikari Tropical Crab Cuisine (links to check the price on Amazon) naturally offer higher levels of color enhancers, which help develop a true coloration.
 One of the main components of their food is astaxanthin.
 Balanced formulation offers necessary nutrients that promote proper shell development as well.

 According to some results of the research, I quote “for pigment enhancement, blanched carrot, cucumber, dried grapes and mixture of commercial shrimp foods were administrated and results were encouraging”.